Triviality, Rotational Symmetry, and Classification of Complete Expanding Gradient Yamabe Solitons

-In Theorem \ref{tashiro}, if $\varphi=R-\lambda$, then $(M^n,g,F,\lambda)$ is a gradient Yamabe soliton.
-Tashiro's theorem is really powerful for studying complete gradient Yamabe solitons.
-In fact, by the proof of Theorem \ref{tashiro} (see \cite{Maeta24}), it is easy to see that if $\Ric(\nabla F,\nabla F)\geq0$ and $\Ric (\nabla F,\nabla F)>0$ holds at least at one point, then any such complete Riemannian manifold $(M,g,F, \varphi)$ with a non-constant function $F$ is rotationally symmetric.
+By the proof of Theorem \ref{CSZ} (see also \cite{CMM12}, \cite{Maeta21}), it is easy to see that if $\Ric(\nabla F,\nabla F)\geq0$ and $\Ric (\nabla F,\nabla F)>0$ holds at least at one point, then any such complete Riemannian manifold $(M,g,F, \varphi)$ with a non-constant function $F$ is rotationally symmetric.
 Therefore, in the study of the rotational symmetry of complete expanding gradient Yamabe solitons, imposing conditions on the scalar curvature is of fundamental importance.
-To analyze the scalar curvature in cases $(2)$ and $(3)$ of Theorem \ref{tashiro}, the following equations, derived from the structure of the warped product, are used.
+To analyze the scalar curvature, the following equations, derived from the structure of the warped product, are used.